A-MAIN/Open-Greek-SinginDataset/README.md

 The data is in 16 bit WAV, 44.1 KHZ, and mono.

-Open-Greek-SinginDataset is licensed under CC BY-NC-SA 4.0
+Open-Greek-SinginDataset is licensed under CC BY-NC 4.0